-Welcome back to our series on our newest app, Zip HACCP.
+Welcome back to our series on our app, Zip HACCP.
 For this article, we’ll be discussing something a bit different; namely, the relationship between the app and the FDA food safety compliance rules, especially as it relates to the type of software being used.
 The Food and Drug Administration, or FDA, is the governing body responsible for the rules and regulations of the food and beverage industry, as well as medical and other related fields.
 As such, they hold the final say-so in the ability of a food service business to meet the necessary FDA food safety requirements for compliance.

-1. Zip HACCP is intuitive and easy to use -
+1. Zip HACCP Is Intuitive and Easy to Use

-It follows, then, that the single easiest way to ensure FDA food safety rules are followed in your business is to select software that makes following those rules more efficient, not less.
-We’ll take some time in the next section to analyze just how Zip HACCP accomplishes this, and how that relates to compliance with the FDA food safety regulations.
+It follows, then, that the single easiest way to ensure FDA food safety rules are followed in your business is to select software, like Zip HACCP, that makes following those rules more efficient, not less.
+We’ll take some time in the next section to analyze just how Zip HACCP accomplishes this, and how this relates to compliance with the FDA food safety regulations.

 Chances are, at some point in the life of your business, you will encounter a situation where the reputation of your company is at risk, be it because of a customer service issue, quality control problem, or food safety concern.
 Especially with the latter, the damage can be unparalleled.
 Being able to keep track of such a situation is vital, but preventing it from happening in the first place should be the primary goal.
 Doing so will save you a headache later, and will also help to guarantee that the FDA food safety regulations are being appropriately adhered to.

 3. Lastly, as previously mentioned, a major benefit is brand protection.
 We touched on this earlier, but the point is driven home when considered in the context of FDA and HACCP regulations.
-Employees that are unwilling to complete the tasks that ensure proper compliance is, of course, employees that pose a threat to your business’ longevity.
+Employees that are unwilling to complete the tasks that ensure proper compliance are, of course, employees that pose a threat to your business’ longevity.
 Beyond this, though, lies the issue of being able to spot food safety risks that aren’t specifically related to employee negligence.
 These include problems with ordering, scheduling, storage, or even preparation that can only be uncovered through a more intense analysis than most administrators have time to complete manually.
 Zip HACCP handles these core components of risk management internally, producing reports that are easy to read and conveniently located within the app itself, allowing them to be read from any compatible device.
 The result is the ability for administrators to assess any potential risks based on actual data and trends within their business and put a stop to them before they become wholly dangerous to the brand’s image and reputation.

-That wraps up the main points on the topic of Zip HACCP as it related to FDA food safety compliance.
-Hopefully, the information presented here has been useful in helping you assess your own needs for such an app, and how it might just be the thing that saves your business from any conflicts with the FDA regulations.
+That wraps up the main points on the topic of Zip HACCP as it relates to FDA food safety compliance.
+Hopefully, the information presented here has been useful in helping you assess your own needs for such a food safety and management app, and how it might just be the thing that saves your business from any conflicts with the FDA regulations.